elix/rfcs/proposals/0000-build-distribution.md

 1. The same as the proposed model above, but register Elix elements individually with npm
 2. Separately register and distribute Elix elements and the Elix mixin package

+Note that with individually registered elements, there is the possibility to version each element separately which would decouple element versioning from the lockstep single version strategy used by the unified Elix package.
+The difficulty here is managing the changes to mixins and elements such that the appropriate version changes are applied only to those elements/mixins that have changed.

 ## Proposed model with npm registration of individual elements